Skip to main content

 For established patients with stable conditions and up-to-date labs, refill visits often take just 10–15 minutes.
 New patients, those with recently adjusted doses, or those on many medications may need a longer evaluation.

-• Schedule II controlled substances — stimulants for ADHD (amphetamines, methylphenidate) and opioid pain medications (oxycodone, hydrocodone)
+• Schedule II controlled substances — ADHD stimulants (amphetamines, methylphenidate) and opioid pain medications (oxycodone, hydrocodone, morphine).
+The DEA legally requires an in-person evaluation for Schedule II initiation.

-Some high-risk medications also need an in-person visit or specialist co-management.
-Examples include isotretinoin (iPLEDGE program), clozapine (REMS program), warfarin with unstable INR levels, and biologic drugs.
+Some high-risk medications also need in-person visits or specialist co-management — examples include isotretinoin (iPLEDGE program), clozapine (REMS program), warfarin with unstable INR levels, and biologic drugs.
 Your provider will always tell you clearly when an in-person evaluation is medically necessary.

 Important: Medications We Cannot Prescribe via Telehealth